kcp-dev/kcp/docs/content/concepts/quickstart-tenancy-and-apis.md

 ...
 ```

-## Publish some APIs as a service provider
+## Publish Some APIs as a Service Provider

 kcp offers `APIExport` and `APIBinding` resources which allow a service provider operating in one workspace to offer its
 capabilities to service consumers in other workspaces.